12 Best Ticket Resale Sites You Can Join Today

 In the two decades they've been in the ticket reselling business, they have served more than 1 million customers, and more than 3 million tickets have been sold through their platform.
 Most of the tickets sold on this platform are for theatre performances, sports, concerts, and events.

 Charges – 10% of the ticket’s final price

-TicketMaster is probably one of the oldest ticket resale sites.
+TicketMaster is probably one of the oldest ticket resale platforms.
 It started in 1976 and mainly dealt with licensing and selling software and hardware for ticketing systems.
-Over the years, it has grown to one of the largest primary ticketing services.
+Over the years, it has grown into one of the largest primary ticketing services.